-An employee is entitled to a total of up to 12 weeks of leave (less other qualified FMLA leave taken) during a 12-month period, for his/her own serious health condition, including a serious illness, injury, impairment, physical or mental condition that renders the employee incapable of performing the essential job functions of their job, and pregnancy
+An eligible employee is entitled to a total of up to 12 weeks of leave during a 12-month period.
+The 12-month period, within which the employee can use his or her annual 12-week allotment, commences upon the anniversary of the employee’s date of hire or rehire.
+Leave can be used for the employee’s own serious health condition, including a serious illness, injury, impairment, physical or mental condition that renders the employee incapable of performing the essential job functions of their job, and pregnancy.

-An employee is entitled to a total of up to 12 weeks of leave (less other qualified FMLA leave taken) during a 12-month period to care for a spouse, child, parent, or member of the employee’s established household for any of the following reasons:
+An employee is entitled to a total of up to 12 weeks of leave during a 12-month period to care for a spouse, child, parent, member of the employee’s established household for any combination of the following reasons:

 A combined total leave period of 12 weeks is allowed when two married employees working for the university are requesting leave for the same event of: